dreameatergames/quake_bsd_gamedev_pack/README.md

 - Document assets thoroughly (for easy coding)
 - Make one first person project, and one 3rd person project
 - Make Platforms
-- Change the RennyC Envenom total conversion code to a generic starting base code
+- Change the RennyC Envenom total conversion code to a generic FPS starting base code
 - Make Codebase compatible with Vanilla Quake

 ### Optional: